 “Never, never, never give up.” –Winston Churchill

-Tom joined the Phidiax team as the Director of Integration, Sr. Integration and Cloud Architect.
+Tom joined the Phidiax team as the Director of Integration, Integration and Cloud Architect.
 He works with Phidiax clients delivering integration solutions and architectures: on-premise, hybrid, and cloud.
 Tom’s extensive experience with platforms, technologies, and architecture patterns allows him to work with clients to solve complex business challenges by selecting the best custom solution.
 Additionally, Tom’s extensive project management and software quality experience allows him oversee expansive solutions throughout the software development lifecycle.

 As Tom continued to become a recognized leader in the integration industry, he decided to break from the traditional on-premise solution role, in order to deliver larger enterprise architectures.
 He is driven to improve the Healthcare marketplace, and is a recognized talent delivering notable Healthcare solutions.